 Increases Hip Flexibility and Balance:

 The Bulgarian Split Squat increase the flexibility of hips and improves your balance, since the natural motion of this movement involves a substantial stretch of your quadriceps muscle and hip flexor.
+Without a doubt, it is one of the best exercises for reducing hip flexor pain when performed consistently and correctly.

 This effect can be even further enhanced by placing your front foot on an elevated surface as well.